 It truly helps my son be a better student.
 The binder gets emptied out each Sunday to keep it as tidy as possible.
 He decides what stays in and what can be thrown away so he can get ready for the week ahead.

-It’s also super sturdy – we are on our second year with the same one.
+Update: It’s also super sturdy – we are on our third year with the same one!

 Anything that helps scaffold my kiddo to be more organized is a no brainer!

 As my oldest is now in 9th grade, bedtimes continue to be difficult.
 With hormones kicking in, his anxiety is rising.
 In fact, anxiety often takes a front and center stance, even over his ADHD.